Newbury & Crookham Golf Club

-The development of golf at Crookham was a convienient venue for those wanting to play in Open Golf competitions as the course was situated close to Thatcham train station on the Great Western Railway, and midway between the other three golfing venues in the south of englend, Westward Ho!
+The development of golf at Crookham was a convenient venue for those wanting to play in Open Golf competitions as the course was situated close to Thatcham train station on the Great Western Railway, and midway between the other three golfing venues in the south of England, Westward Ho!
 (Royal North Devon), Blackheath, and Wimbledon.
 Club membership was mainly made up of landowners, masons, bankers, flourishing tradesmen and the clergy.